 - The cardiac muscle surrounding the heart hypertrophies, resulting in thicker, stronger walls and therefore increases in heart volumes.
 The more blood pumped around the body per minute, the faster Oxygen is delivered to the working muscles.

-- The number of red blood cells increases, improving the bodies ability to transport Oxygen to the muscles for aerobic energy production.
+- The number of red blood cells increases, improving the body’s ability to transport Oxygen to the muscles for aerobic energy production.

 - The resting heart rate decreases in trained individuals due to the more efficient circulatory system.

-- The accumulation of lactic acid is much lower during high-levels activity, due to the circulatory system providing more Oxygen and removing waste products faster.
+- The accumulation of lactic acid is much lower during high-level activity, due to the circulatory system providing more Oxygen and removing waste products faster.